tangodata/draft.tangoandchaos/docs/pages/06/06_32_mixedup.md

 ## Mixed Up

 It's crucial to understand that the job of tango performers is to entertain.
 Their only obligation is to amuse an audience that has no special interest in understanding the nature of tango.
 Everything else is secondary.
 This may seem obvious, but it's implications are far reaching -- because in the end, it means that successful performers, who represent tango all over the world, have no great motivation, or even obligation, to follow its traditions.
 They can dance any way they like, to whatever music they like, and they can move in any direction at any time.
 They can even ignore the music and the traditions of tango.
 They have no reason to follow them, or even understand them.
 This isn't criticism, it's simply a fact.
 Dancing tango isn't part of a performer's job.

 In a way, performing and teaching are the same things.
 Most tango teachers perform, at least for their classes, and most performers teach.
 This means that almost every student's first exposure to tango is through teaching performers, and the inevitable result is that inappropriate show-tango is constantly trickling into milongas.
 Many of these teachers, especially the ones who travel, are good dancers -- but although what they show and teach is very pretty, most of it isn't tango.
 The word used in the milongas for this mix of tango and rehearsed decoration is _"academia"_.
 For many years academic tango was promoted simply as "tango", but today some of it is being marketed as a "style" of social tango.
 (The terms _Villa Urquiza_ and _Tango Salon_ seem to be the current popular labels.)
 Don't let them fool you!
 Whatever name they give it, academic tango is fine for a stage, practica, or dance studio.
 But it's not for a milonga.

 While a performer is free to do whatever he or she wants, a milonguero is not.
 Anyone who goes to a milonga has a duty to understand tango -- and that means understanding the important differences between a performance, and real tango.
 A social dancer in the milongas (a milonguero) has three obligations:

 ## Obligations of a Milonguero

+1.
-1. To faithfully express the music by trying to understand the message of each tango, and to express it as closely as possible by moving to the melody and cadence.
+To faithfully express the music by trying to understand the message of each tango, and to express it as closely as possible by moving to the melody and cadence.

+2.
-2. To navigate the floor efficiently by using the space available, and to dance without bothering other dancers in any way.
+To navigate the floor efficiently by using the space available, and to dance without bothering other dancers in any way.

+3.
-3. To respect tango by learning and following the body of tradition that has developed in the milongas over the years.
+To respect tango by learning and following the body of tradition that has developed in the milongas over the years.

 Of course, most performers don't ignore all of these elements.
 They pick and choose from a mix of tango-like things in order to create an interesting show or class.
 While the result isn't really tango, it is tango-_ish_, and it can be misleading for students who want to learn to dance in a milonga.
-So on this page we’ll review some of the videos from the previous pages.
-We’ll compare them, and we’ll try to grade them objectively to see which ones meet the standards of traditional social tango we listed above.
-I’m not sure how it will turn out, but our goal will be to separate the tango from the tango_ish_.
+So on this page we'll review some of the videos from the previous pages.
+We'll compare them, and we'll try to grade them objectively to see which ones meet the standards of traditional social tango we listed above.
+I'm not sure how it will turn out, but our goal will be to separate the tango from the tango_ish_.

 ## _Fantasía_